mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Internal Unit System
-The `PowerSystem` type stores all electrical quantities in per-units and radians, except for the base values of power and voltages.
+The `PowerSystem` type stores all electrical quantities as per-unit values and radians, except for the base values of power and voltages.
 The base power value is expressed in volt-amperes, while the base voltages are given in volts.

 ---